scalabridgelondon/scalabridgelondon.org/projects.md

 title: Projects
 ---

 Most of our members choose to spend their time working on projects.
-At the start of each term we brainstorm a set of projects.
-Choices are listed below by term.
-Join in the discussion on Discord to get your ideas on the list.
+At the start of each term we brainstorm a set of projects, which are listed below by term.
+Join in the discussion on [Discord][discord] to get your ideas on the list.
+If you're new to programming, check out our [curriculum](/curriculum) instead.

 ## Autumn 2025